josiahn99/kc1yqn-website/roadmap/index.md

 ## Operating

-I don’t want to get so focused on theory that I lose sight of becoming a competent operator.

-I plan to build a home station centered around a Yaesu FT-DX10 as the primary platform for experimentation.
+I plan to build a home station centered around an Icom 7300 as the primary platform for experimentation.
+With this, I  will build a 40-meter vertical ground plane antenna.

-To start, I will build a relatively compromised 40 meter end-fed half wave (EFHW) antenna, installed about 5–7 feet off the ground.
-While I eventually plan to improve performance with a properly installed antenna, this initial setup will help me understand how height, noise, and installation affect real-world operation.

 I am also interested in how modern amateur radio integrates with computers.
 I plan to focus on SDR-based analysis and digital modes.

 Another area of interest is Geographic Information Systems, and I would like to eventually incorporate this using QGIS and PyQGIS to explore spatial aspects of propagation.